-Nike's revenue, profit beat estimates
+Nike revenue beats; sees rebound in basketball category

 Revenue rose 6.4 percent to $8.18 billion, beating analysts' average estimate of $8.09 billion.

-The company's shares were up 1.7 percent at $52.67 in after-market trading on Tuesday.
 The stock is the worst performing Dow Jones component this year with a 17 percent drop.

 (Reporting by Sruthi Ramakrishnan in Bengaluru; Editing by Sriraj Kalluvila)